jonashackt/crossplane-training/05-configuration-packages.md

 echo YourGitHubPersonalAccessTokenHere | docker login ghcr.io -u YourAccountOrGHOrgaNameHere --password-stdin
 ```

-Make sure to use a Personal Access Token as described in this post https://www.codecentric.de/wissens-hub/blog/github-container-registry with the following scopes (`repo`, `write:packages` and `delete:packages`):
+Make sure to use a Personal Access Token as described in this post https://www.codecentric.de/wissens-hub/blog/github-container-registry.
+Head over to your user `Settings`/`Developer Settings` and to `Personal Access Tokens`.
+Click on `Personal access tokens (classic)` and create a classic token with the following scopes (`repo`, `write:packages` and `delete:packages`):

 ![](docs/github-container-registry-pat-scopes.png)